mathiasschilling/A-B-Test-Using-Generated-Personas-and-LLMs/README.md

 ## Introduction and Project Description

-This project demonstates fast and extensive comparison and evaluation possibilities of two sets of content by A/B testing means using generated personas in combination with LLMs.
-As an example job descriptions are used and as personas, gratuates of different fields of study are created.
+This project demonstates fast and extensive comparison and evaluation possibilities of two sets of content items `A` and `B` by A/B testing means using generated personas in combination with large language models (LLMs).
+For demonstration purposes, job descriptions are used.
+Fittingly, as for personas, gratuates of different fields of study are created.

 Of course, the scope of such comparisons is not limited to job descriptions.
-With slight modifications, images such as landing sites can be compared quite easily, e.g. using GPT Vision.
+With slight modifications, images such as landing sites and design choices can be compared quite easily and extensively, e.g. using GPT Vision.

 ## Getting Started